 - A strictly confidential and specialist service provided by highly qualified and experienced female therapists.

 - A counsellor ‘matched’ to you and your specific needs.

 - A counselling session once a week at our premises in Croydon or at one of our satellite services in Bexley, Kingston and Southwark, at the same time, in the same room and with the same counsellor, for up to one year.

-- Gentle.
+- Gentle and empathic.
 We fully understand that it can be both painful and frightening to be asked to make a trusting relationship with a counsellor so we take things slowly and gently and do everything we can to support and care for you throughout the process.

 - Rooted in respect, honesty and empathy without judgement to facilitate a better understanding of those difficult thoughts and feelings.

 - Ask you to self-refer for face-to-face counselling because this means you are in control of the process from the moment you make the decision to give it a go.
 You will be sent out a self-assessment form to complete and when this is received back you will be invited into the centre for a consultation.